Enter your ZIP code to learn about the CarePlus Medicare Advantage plans in your area, or call us at 1-855-605-6171

-Those are some of the facts about the flu vaccine - provided by doctors, medical experts, and the Centers for Disease Control and Prevention (CDC) in Atlanta.
+Those are some of the facts about the flu vaccine – provided by doctors, medical experts, and the Centers for Disease Control and Prevention (CDC) in Atlanta.

 Think about your health – and the health of your loved ones.
 Schedule a flu shot today (unless your doctor told you not to get one due to your health or medical condition).

 Contact your PCP today to set up an appointment to administer the flu shot, or go to any in-network pharmacy and present your CarePlus member ID card along with your photo identification.

 You may obtain in-network pharmacy locations by using the “Find a pharmacy” selection in our online searchable directory.
-Just select “Find a Provider” on our homepage and then follow the instructions or you may also request a copy of our directory booklet be mailed to you by contacting our Member Services department at 1-800-794-5907; TTY: 711.
-From October 1 - March 31, we are open 7 days a week; 8 a.m. to 8 p.m..
+Just select “Find a Provider” and then follow the instructions, or request a copy of our printed bilingual directory from our Member Services department at 1-800-794-5907; TTY: 711.
+From October 1 - March 31, we are open 7 days a week; 8 a.m. to 8 p.m.
 From April 1 - September 30, we are open Monday - Friday, 8 a.m. to 8 p.m.
 You may always leave a voice mail message after-hours, Saturdays, Sundays, and holidays and we will return your call within 1 business day.